 The longer, more entertaining version

-My name is Marianne Musgrove and I was always a worrywart.
+My name is Marianne Musgrove and I’m a recovering worrywart.
 Here’s a picture of me, aged four, worrying.

-This should come as no surprise to anyone because all writers are supposed to suffer during their childhood.
+This should come as no surprise to anyone because all writers are meant to suffer during their childhood.

 Examples of my suffering